elkhourynathan/poker_game_theory_optimizer/README.md

 ## Usage

 1. Use the default input or add your own input inside the `data` directory.
-2. Run the main script:
+2. Run the main pipeline:
 ``` bash
 python main.py
 ```